dock108/mini-golf-break/README.md

 - **Scoring**: Your score shows both current hole strokes and total score - lower is better!
 - **Ready Indicator**: A "Ready" message appears when you can take your shot.
 - **Pausing**: Click the pause button or press ESC to return to the menu.
-- **Course Mode**: Progress through all 3 holes to complete the course and see your total score.
+- **Course Completion**: Complete each hole to advance and see your final score.

 ## Development Status

 This project is currently in active development.
 The current version features:

-- A playable 3-hole course with distinct challenges
+- Perfect-focused first hole with appropriate mini-golf scale and dimensions
+- Enhanced hole visibility with dark rim and proper depth visualization
+- Improved ball-hole interaction and success detection
+- Reliable camera positioning system for optimal aiming
-- Fully enclosed holes with wooden barriers to prevent ball loss
+- Fully enclosed hole with wooden barriers to prevent ball loss
 - Finely-tuned physics for realistic ball movement
 - Intuitive drag-and-release controls with power indication
 - Visual aim guides when preparing shots
-- Intelligent camera positioning specific to each hole
+- Intelligent camera positioning and following behavior
 - Water hazard detection with penalty system
 - Comprehensive score tracking system
 - Improved UI layout and ready indicator
-- Smooth camera that follows the ball during motion
 - Start menu with gameplay instructions

 Check the [CHANGELOG.md](./CHANGELOG.md) for detailed development history and the [PROJECT_CHECKLIST.md](./PROJECT_CHECKLIST.md) for current progress and upcoming features.